AhmadChaiban/Data-Science-Engineering-Capstone/README.md

 The diagram above provides an overview of the process.
 The data is first processed on a computer or server, then sent to an s3 bucket.
 The end goal is to classify and cluster the images, while regularly refining the model in the future.

+The data model here includes the category label, picture ID, and all 512 features for each image, which is all that is required for both the clustering and classification applications.
+Each table is split per category, and each one of those tables is split into several smaller ones.
+This makes the entire process more convenient for the Machine Learning.

 ## Process
 1. Basic preprocess (image naming and directory organization) and upload to s3 bucket.
 There are about 55 gbs of images.
     * The raw data had to be unpacked from all the different folders and renamed (to avoid naming conflicts) this is done by running the **dataFunctions/unpack_images.py** file.